elphick/mass-composition/doc/source/usage/quickstart.rst

 - mass_wet column is optional
 - chemical elements/components/oxides will be automatically detected.

-If the DataFrame meets the above requirements, an xarray mass-composition Dataset can be created by:
+If the DataFrame meets the above requirements, a MassComposition object can be created by:

 ..  code-block:: python

-    xr_ds: xr.Dataset = xr.Dataset(df_data)
+    obj_mc: MassComposition = MassComposition(df_data)

-It is then a simple case of standardising the composition symbols if desired.
+It is then trivial to calculate the weight average aggregate of the dataset.

 ..  code-block:: python

-    xr_ds = xr_ds.mc.convert_chem_to_symbols()

-Note the use of the mc accessor to access the mass-composition method called convert_chem_to_symbols.

-We can calculate the weight average of the mass-composition by executing the following.
+    obj_mc.aggregate()

+If you want to or need to go "under the hood" you can access the underlying xarray dataset.

 ..  code-block:: python

+    xr_ds: xr.Dataset = obj_mc.data()

+The mc xarray accessor provides access to mass-composition properties and methods while working with the xarray dataset.

+..  code-block:: python

-    xr_ds.mc.aggregate()
+    xr_ds_wtd: xr.Dataset = xr_ds.mc.aggregate()

 For examples that illustrate math operations and visualisation, see the :doc:`/auto_examples/index`.